elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 - `display_name`
 - `password`
-- `password_confirmation`
 - `password_digest`

 We can use a `display_name` field so players can display something other than their `username` inside a game.
-We'll also create a couple of "virtual" fields called `password` and `password_confirmation` that users will enter on the sign up form.
+We'll also create a "virtual" field called `password` that users will enter on the sign up form.
 But we'll only use the `password_digest` field to store a secure hash for user passwords, so we're never storing the `password` field in plain text.

 Let's update the `lib/platform/accounts/player.ex` file with the following: